 We have a lovely tree at the bottom of the garden but as soon as the weather changed all the leaves fell off.
 Which has made for a lot of sweeping and leaf collecting needing to be done.

-Also one the main jobs that needs to be done is tackling some of the weeds .
-I cannot believe how quickly they grow and how big they get .
+Also one of the main jobs that need to be done is tackling some of the weeds.
+I cannot believe how quickly they grow and how big they get.
 The main area that needs to be done is our vegetable patch at the bottom of the garden.
 As this year I really want to get this sorted earlier and to grow more veg.
-It’s something the children loved doing last year and were so excited to see what had grown .
-The only problem was because we didn’t move into the house until June.
-We had missed the best time to plant some of the veg .
-Pumpkin being one of them Ava really wants to grow a pumpkin so she could have it for Halloween.
+It’s something the children loved doing last year and were so excited to see what had grown.
+The only problem was that we didn’t move into the house until June.
+We had missed the best time to plant some of the vegs.
+Pumpkin is one of them Ava really wants to grow a pumpkin so she could have it for Halloween.
 So I’m on the hunt now for seeds that won’t break the bank.

 I also want to add a bit more colour to the garden.
-Colour that will last and change all year round .
-I’m going to do this with plants, now I’m not Charlie Dimmock and don’t really have too much of an idea what’s the best plants for all year round flowers and colours .
-So I think I’m going to have to have a chat with my next door neighbour who is very green fingered .
-She’s also very happy to talk to me all things gardening so I’m sure she will love to help me with this.
-It may also be a good idea to to stock up on some gardening books like the ones from The Works as they are a great price .
-That way at least I will have to hand a book I can look at to identify the different plants that our growing in our garden.
+Colour that will last and change all year round.
+I’m going to do this with plants, now I’m not Charlie Dimmock and don’t really have too much of an idea what’s the best plants for all year round flowers and colours.
+So I think I’m going to have to have a chat with my next-door neighbour who is very green-fingered.
+She’s also very happy to talk to me about all things gardening so I’m sure she will love to help me with this.
+It may also be a good idea to stock up on some gardening books like the ones from The Works as they are a great price.
+That way at least I will have to hand a book I can look at to identify the different plants that we grow in our garden.

 Just reading back on all of that it looks like we’re going to be spending a lot of time in the garden .
 Getting it back to where it was before the winter and then adding some new bits in to make it more colourful.